JonathonCavalieri/fitbit-data-extract/README.md

 - [Learnings](#learnings)
 - [Future Enhancements](#future-enhancements)
 ## Background
-Typically my skill set has revolved around using Alteryx and SQL to build data pipelines in the past, for this project I wanted to advance my skill set in other areas.
-To that end this projects objective was to build a data engineering pipeline to improve my skills in python using cloud based technologies to run the code.
-My goal is follow better practices with building out python code such as using github and unit testing compared to previous where I have mostly built python within other applications.
+Typically, my skill set has revolved around using Alteryx and SQL to build data pipelines in the past, for this project I wanted to advance my skill set in other areas.
+To that end this project's objective was to build a data engineering pipeline to improve my skills in python using cloud based technologies to run the code.
+My goal is to follow better practices when building out python code such as using github and unit testing compared to previous times where I have mostly used python within other applications.

 To achieve this goal I researched several possible different APIs that I could use to be the source of the data for the project.
 I came to the decision that the [FitBit API](https://dev.fitbit.com/build/reference/web-api/) would work as an excellent choice as it provided many Oauth, several endpoints and would be useful to myself to track my own data.

-To summerise I will be building a batch processed, serverless data pipeline to extract transform and load my or any users Fitbit data into a database where it can be used for reporting.
+To summarise I will be building a batch processed, serverless data pipeline to extract transform and load my or any users Fitbit data into a database where it can be used for reporting.

 ## Design
 There are several constraints for this project: